Ashley Peacock: 1995–2010

-Ashley is first seen doing bicycle deliveries for his uncle, Fred, from his butcher's shop.
+Ashley is first seen doing bicycle deliveries for his father, Fred, from his butcher's shop.
 Fred sends Ashley to Rita Sullivan (Barbara Knox) with a parcel of rump steak.
 Rita doesn't want it as she doesn't want to be obligated to Fred.
 Jamie does his puncture trick on Ashley's bike and is paid again.
 Kelly Thomson (Sarah Moffett) is pleased to see Ashley, her old school friend.
 She gives him a cup of tea and is pleased to discover that he's not going out with anyone.
-She tells him that his old girlfriend Margaret was two timing him all the time.
+She tells him that his old girlfriend Margaret was two-timing him all the time.
 She is embarrassed when Sally Webster (Sally Dynevor) matchmakes between them.
 Ashley and Kelly arrange to have a date in The Rovers, both terribly shy of actually asking the other out.
 Ashley feels bold enough to kiss Kelly but runs off in case Fred catches him.
 Ashley tells Judy that Fred intends to sell the horse for horsemeat.
 Ashley and Kelly plan to spend the night together at No.1 in Ken Barlow's (William Roache) absence.
 Ashley spends the night with Kelly at No.1.
 Emily Bishop (Eileen Derbyshire) sees Ashley leaving No.1 in the morning and realises that he spent the night with Kelly.
 Ken returns from the course to find Ashley wearing his dressing gown.
 Emily is annoyed when Ashley accuses her of telling Ken about him staying the night with Kelly.
 Emily tells Ken that she's not going to tell tales on Kelly but admits Ashley stayed the night.
 Kelly and Ashley have to cancel an evening out in Blackpool as Ken has an emergency meeting.
-Ashley tells Kelly that Ken puts on her but she accuses him of being selfish.
+Ashley tells Kelly that Ken puts on her, but she accuses him of being selfish.
 Ashley apologises to Kelly and tells her that he's fed up as they never get any privacy.
 Ashley asks for time off as he has enteritis.
-However, Fred discovers that he's helping Kelly to move into Ken's house.
-A row ensues and Ashley gets fired.
+However, Fred discovers that he's helping Kelly move into Ken's house.
+A row ensues, and Ashley gets fired.
 Ashley refuses to make amends with Fred.
-Kelly asks Rita to persuade Fred to take Ashley back as Ashley's too scared to approach Fred.
-Rita asks Fred to give Ashley a second chance but he tells her to let him run his business his way.
+Kelly asks Rita to persuade Fred to take Ashley back, as Ashley's too scared to approach Fred.
+Rita asks Fred to give Ashley a second chance, but he tells her to let him run his business his way.
 She is put out.
 Rita explains to Kelly that she had no luck with Fred in getting Ashley's job back.
 Fred reinstates Ashley.